cbh123/ai-studio/walkthrough.md

 > different requests to Replicate without having to open up new terminals or wait for the predictions to finish.
 To see
 > progress, you can run `tail -F studio.log` to tail the logs (quit with `ctrl+c`)

-What kinds of prompts should I create videos with, you ask?
-You're going to need a bit of trial and error.
+As for the kinds of prompts you should use to create videos with——you're going to need a bit of trial and error.
 But to get started, let's ask our AI friend.
 This GPT-4 prompt works decently well (in the same chat where you created the script):

 ```
 I want to create a series of videos to make this trailer, and I'd like your help describing what the videos should look like for my text-to-video model.
 Can you describe all the videos I'll need to create as if you were sending it as a prompt to a text-to-video model?